 Make sure to spend time talking about daycare and what the first day will be like for you toddler or preschooler.

 Start getting to know your child’s teachers.
 Your little one’s teachers will play a big role in their early development.
 Make the most of meet and greets, information sessions, and other opportunities to connect—virtually or otherwise!
 And don’t hesitate to ask questions or share any concerns you might have before day one.
 Remember that teachers are trained to support children and parents through this big transition.

 Find out what to expect at drop-off.
 To help with first day jitters, you may want to ask your child’s teachers what that first morning at daycare will really look like.
-And keep in mind that due to COVID, many classrooms have new safety protocols in place that may include filling out health screenings and dropping kids off in the lobby instead of their classrooms.
 Find out if you should arrive extra early and how long you should plan to stay.
 If you think it might be helpful, you may even be able to work together to create a separation routine that takes some stress off of everyone.